terencechain/consensus-specs/specs/_features/epbs/validator.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# ePBS -- Honest Validator

-**Notice**: This document is a work-in-progress for researchers and implementers.

-## Introduction

-This document represents the changes to be made in the code of an "honest validator" to implement ePBS.

-## Prerequisites

-This document is an extension of the Deneb -- Honest Validator guide.
-All behaviors and definitions defined in this document, and documents it extends, carry over unless explicitly noted or overridden.

-All terminology, constants, functions, and protocol mechanics defined in the updated Beacon Chain doc of ePBS. are requisite for this document and used throughout.
-Please see related Beacon Chain doc before continuing and use them as a reference throughout.

 ## Protocols

 ### `ExecutionEngine`

 *Note*: `get_execution_inclusion_list` function is added to the `ExecutionEngine` protocol for use as a validator.

 The body of this function is implementation dependent.
 The Engine API may be used to implement it with an external execution engine.

 #### `get_execution_inclusion_list`